 On April 17, 2018 (the "IPO Closing Date"), the Company consummated its initial public offering ("Public Offering") of 41,400,000 units, representing a complete exercise of the over-allotment option, at a purchase price of \$10.00 per unit generating gross proceeds of \$414,000,000 before underwriting discounts and expenses.
 Each unit consists of one share of Class A common stock ("Public Share") of the Company at \$0.0001 par value and one half of one warrant (a "Unit").
 Each whole warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50 (a "Warrant").
 Only whole Warrants may be exercised and no fractional Warrants will be issued upon separation of the Units and only whole Warrants may be traded.
 Each Warrant will become exercisable on the later of 30 days after the completion of an initial Business Combination or 12 months from the IPO Closing Date and will expire on the fifth anniversary of our completion of an initial Business Combination, or earlier upon redemption or liquidation.
-Alternatively, if we do not complete a Business Combination by May 21, 2020 (the "Extended Date"), the Warrants will expire at the end of such period.
-If we are unable to deliver registered shares of Class A common stock to the holder upon exercise of Warrants issued in connection with the 41,400,000 Units during the exercise period, the Warrants will expire, except to the extent they may be exercised on a cashless basis in the circumstances described in the agreement governing the Warrants.
+Alternatively, if we do not complete a Business Combination by May 21, 2020 (the "Extended Date"), the Warrants issued in connection with the 41,400,000 Units during the exercise period, the Warrants will expire, except to the extent they may be exercised on a cashless basis in the circumstances described in the agreement governing the Warrants.